- Xeon Processor

-This blog is powered by the technology we've been developing for last few months.
+This blog is powered by the technology we've been developing for the last few months.
 The same technology used for our

 E-commerce hosting services.
 Both are based on JSP, although entirely developed using our own Custom Tag Library, jTalk.